 Send money to Ecuador from Australia fast.

 Australia and Ecuador might be separated by a vast amount of water, but relationships between the countries is popular.
-Ecuador has seen a steady economic growth of 3% above average over the past 7 years, despite slight slumps in the last quarters of 2015.
+Ecuador has seen a steady economic growth of 3% above average over the past seven years, despite slight slumps in the last quarters of 2015.
 It's still classified as a developing country and according to the Australian Government's Department of Foreign Affairs and Trade, "the Australian Embassy in Santiago manages a Direct Aid Program (DAP), which provides financial support to a broad range of projects in Ecuador, including community development projects and those designed to address challenges in vulnerable communities."

 - Worldwide access